Video Game Review: Stela

 While there are some standout moments in here, it never distances itself in any meaningful way from the titles mentioned above.
 If you’ve never played them you’ll probably come away more impressed with Stela, but if that were the case we’d recommend downloading Playdead’s classics instead.
-They did it first, and quite frankly they did it better.
+It did it first, and quite frankly it did it better.

 There’s nothing wrong or even particularly disappointing about Stela.
 It was exactly what we thought it would be.
 Ultimately, though, that’s the problem as it doesn’t do anything we hadn’t seen before.